The musical Wardles

 “His services in musical parties and public performances were incessantly required, where his gentle and unassuming manner gained him hosts of friends and warm admirers.
 But the strain involved on poor Wardle by his numerous engagements in connection with his position at the factory, his teaching of pupils, and his untiring devotion to the Harmonic Society (which owes its success largely to his exertions as leader), over-taxed his brain, and contributed to his utter collapse and premature decease”.

-His coffin was accompanied from his home to the Baptist Church in Queen Street and thence to the General Cemetery by the Ilkeston Brass Band, playing Handel’s Dead March and led by his brother Tom.
+About 1884 Joseph was forced to give up work and died in Belper Street on March 12th, 1887, aged 44.
+His coffin was accompanied from his home to the Baptist Church in Queen Street and thence to the General Cemetery in Stanton Road by the Ilkeston Brass Band, playing Handel’s Dead March and led by his brother Tom.

-In January 1889 Martha had married engine fitter Sandiacre-born John Goddard, son of lacemaker William Rawdin Goddard and Maria (nee Ball) – and thus related to the Burr Lane Balls and Goddards.
+Joseph’s widow Mary then went to live with her eldest child Martha and family at Brightside Bierlow, Sheffield.
+On January 29th, 1889 Martha had married engine fitter Sandiacre-born John Goddard, son of lacemaker William Rawdin Goddard and Maria (nee Ball) – and thus related to the Burr Lane Balls and Goddards.

 Tom was a cornet player and one-time leader of Ilkeston Brass Band, a role he assumed in January 1876 when Samuel Aldred retired.